Orphey98/TypingInChat-Plugin/README.md

 ## Installation

 You need to put typinginchat-spigot.jar into server plugins folder.
-Also, you need to have [packetevents 2.6.0](https://github.com/retrooper/packetevents/releases/tag/v2.6.0) and [HologramAPI 1.4.7](https://github.com/max1mde/HologramAPI/releases/tag/1.4.7) installed.
+Also, you need to have [packetevents 2.6.0](https://github.com/retrooper/packetevents/releases/tag/v2.6.0) and [HologramAPI 1.6.0](https://github.com/max1mde/HologramLib/releases/tag/1.6.0) or newer installed.
 You may change TIC indicators appearance with config.yml.

 ```yaml